cptschwafi/Interactive-Card-Details-Form/README.md

 -  Responsive Design with different Desktop and Mobile View

--  Javascript logic for credit card data visualization and form validation
+-  JavaScript logic for credit card data visualization and form validation

 - To check out the result click here: https://cptschwafi.github.io/Interactive-Card-Details-Form/